D link routers firmware security update

 This means that if your router is on another floor or after a series of partitions from your wireless devices, the 5GHz solution may be the best choice.

-Right now, the bottom line for buying an 802.11ac router is to have the latest wireless devices that can read its signal.
-For example, the 6 and 6s are equipped to handle an 802.11ac signal
+At the moment, the essence of buying a 802.11ac router is to have the latest wireless devices that can read its signal.
+For example, iPhone 6 and 6s are equipped to handle an 802.11ac signal

-So if you are wondering if you should buy an additional wireless router with 802.11ac then you should take into account the following details: If you have devices that accept the corresponding standard, if you have noticed "hangs" and momentary delays in your wireless signal, if you manage large wireless data packages, if you do not have full coverage throughout your home.
-The above reasons might prompt you to change your router.
-Otherwise only change it if it breaks and you have to get a new one.
-If it doesn't break, stay on 802.11n which for the average speeds in Greece does just fine of.
+So if you are wondering if you should buy an extra wireless router with 802.11ac then you should consider the following details: If you have devices that accept the corresponding standard, if you have noticed "hangs" and momentary delays in your wireless signal, if you manage large data packets wirelessly, if you do not have full coverage throughout your home.
+The above reasons may prompt you to change your router.
+Otherwise change it only if it breaks down and you have to get a new one.
+If it does not break, stay at 802.11n, which does a fine job for the average speeds in Greece.

 Updated January 6 to add a correction from our reader Thodori Togkalidi.
 We quote as follows: